sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

 >Note that there are 2 tabs for this tutorial step.
 >
->- You can do the first tab, **Basic Steps**, which we recommend and which will teach you about many of the features and s for data resources.
+>- You can do the first tab, **Basic Steps**, which we recommend and which will teach you about many of the features for data resources.
 >
->- You can instead do the second tab, **Import Data Resource**, which will bypass the nitty gritty of setting up the data resource, and instead teach you how to search the Marketplace and install a data component.
+>- On some systems and in some workshops, you can instead do the second tab, **Import Data Resource**, which will bypass the nitty gritty of setting up the data resource, and instead teach you how to search the Marketplace and install a data component. **IMPORTANT:** This is not available on all systems.

 [OPTION BEGIN [Create Data Resource]]